 DESIGNING FOR AND WITH USERS ON THE AUTISM SPECTRUM

-We invite you to take part in this parallel paper session at the Human-Computer Interaction International conference in Vancouver, Canada, 9-14 July 2017 (http://2017.hci.international/).
-Share your research on how interactive systems, products, environments and experiences can be designed effectively for users on the autism spectrum, how these systems can work towards autistic strengths, and how users can participate in the design process.
-This session is part of the conference's thematic area Design, User Experience and Usability (DUXU)
+We invite you to take part in this parallel paper session at the Human-Computer Interaction International conference in Toronto, Canada, 17-22 July 2016 (http://2016.hci.international/).
+Share your research on how interactive systems, products, environments and experiences can be designed effectively for users on the autism spectrum, and how users can participate in the design process.

 This population typically welcomes structure, both in their daily routines and their social interactions.
 It has been argued that interactive systems and other products should equally be designed in a clear and uncluttered way, reducing complexity.
 However, capabilities and individual preferences can vary widely across the autism spectrum, and what works for one group may not be universally applicable.

 Further, established design practices may prove difficult to apply as users may be unable to express their preferences clearly.
 People with autism may also struggle with the roles typically assumed in user-centred design approaches that rely on active user involvement, participation in co-creation sessions and prototype testing.